 If you’re a swimming pool owner who is interested in exploring bromine tablets to keep your water clean and want to learn more about what they do, you’re in the right place.

 Understanding bromine and whether it can sanitize your pool effectively can help you make the right decision regarding pool maintenance.
-We’ll also explore the differences between bromine and chlorine so that you know your options as a pool owner.
+I’ll also explore the differences between bromine and chlorine so that you know your options as a pool owner.